stoplightio/studio/docs/Documentation/04-using-images.md

 ## Add Images

-Drag and drop image or copy and paste an image into a markdown article to upload it.
+Drag and drop image or copy and paste an image into a Markdown article to upload it.

 ![Create New Image](../../assets/images/image-upload.gif)